maxant/tictactoe/README.md

 # tictactoe

-A place for an to play with AI.
+A place for Ant to play with AI.